iagocalazans/twilio-functions-utils/README.md

 ```

 Use Twilio Functions Utils `useMock` to do the hard job and just write your tests with the generated function.
+You can use `Twilio.mockRequestResolvedValue`, `Twilio.mockRequestImplementation`, `Twilio.mockRequestRejectedValue` to Mock your Twilio API requests.

 ```js
 /* global describe, it, expect */